 In the request, these PathObj message attributes path describe a topological sequence of network objects that are included in a connection, typically these will be STPs, but could be other network objects such as networks.
 A request must include at least a pair of edge STPs.
 It may include additional network objects that can be either hints or requirements in the topological path of the requested connection.

-Reserve attributes usage in response
+Service Definition attributes usage in reseration response

 startEndTime